Introducing Team 1 of the Green Surgery Challenge

 The appendicectomy set will be changed once formal feedback on the new reusable ports is completed (informal feedback has been positive) and the team will repeat the audit to demonstrate if the changes have successfully reduced consumable use.
 The social impact will be assessed by surveying the surgical team’s satisfaction with the replacement set.

-In addition to the changes they have made, the team have become influencers and catalysed significant cultural change in their department, division and in the Trust; their colleagues have been inspired by the Derriford Green Surgery Challenge project to work on changing other surgical sets, there is discussion in the surgical department about switching off air conditioning in elective theatres overnight (this would have the forecast impact of reducing energy usage by up to one third, which alone could allow the department to meet their target of a 20% reduction by 2025 target given the contribution of energy to the overall emissions from theatres), the team are presenting their project to the Trust Board and one team member has been invited to join the new University Hospitals Plymouth Sustainability Committee.
+In addition to the changes they have made, the team have become influencers and catalysed significant cultural change in their department, division, and in the Trust.
+Their colleagues have been inspired by the team's Green Surgery Challenge project to work on changing other surgical sets, there is discussion in the surgical department about switching off air conditioning in elective theatres overnight (this would have the forecast impact of reducing energy usage by up to one third, which alone could allow the department to meet their target of a 20% reduction by 2025 target given the contribution of energy to the overall emissions from theatres), the team is presenting their project to the Trust Board, and one team member has been invited to join the new University Hospitals Plymouth Sustainability Committee.

 Dr Olivia Bush, Programme Lead for Sustainable Clinical Practice at the Centre for Sustainable Healthcare, said:

 “This team were especially successful in engaging large numbers of their colleagues to contribute to identifying the hotspots of single-use surgical instruments in their department and to implement this project.
 This broad engagement has paid off as we’ve seen by the significant and impressive ripple effects of the project on changing the culture within their department and University Hospitals Plymouth NHS Trust as a whole.”